ChristianCelora/Go4Life/README.md

 # Go4Life

-Game of life in golang
+Conway's Game of life in golang

 ## Dev Env